samcottle/freecodecamp/notes/ES6.md

 })();
 console.log(sum(1, 2, 3)); // 6
 ```
-Can be rewritten so that it will work the same way with any number of arguments (`args`) passed into it:
+Can be rewritten so that it will work the same way with any number of arguments (`...args`) passed into it:
 ```js
 // Modify the function sum so that it uses the rest operator and it works in the same way with any number of parameters.